What is Fentanyl? A Parents Guide to Fentanyl & Teens

 Combined with the potential for delayed emergency response, the quick progression leaves little time for life-saving interventions.

 When it comes to getting help for a fentanyl overdose, any delay could be deadly.
+That is why parents, caregivers, and even older teens need to know what an overdose looks like and what to do right away.

 Infographic - Fentanyl works quickly.
 A fatal overdose can happen in minutes.